Electrical Safety Tips To Protect Your Building

 9. For improved electrical safety, always follow appliance instructions.

 The first tip is very simple: read the instructions.
-Safely operating appliances help improve both the device's performance and the personal safety of the building occupants.
+Safely operating appliances helps improve both the device's performance and the personal safety of the building occupants.
 Furthermore, stop using any tool that gives even the slightest electrical shock until a qualified electrician examines it for any existing problems.

 10. Raise awareness of heaters and water heaters to prevent potential accidents.